 One great thing about blogging is the ability to connect with and inspire others.

-Receiving comments and emails from readers saying I’ve helped them is an awesome feeling and it never gets old!
+Receiving emails from my readers saying I’ve helped them or inspired them is an awesome feeling and it never gets old!

 With Blogging Her Way, I’ve had so many people thank me for helping them to start a blog.
 It’s amazing knowing my blog posts and advice have helped other people start their own blogs and make money from blogging.

 On my other blog (a travel blog) I love receiving messages from readers thanking me for sharing a specific travel tip or recommendation.
 It makes me feel great to know I helped them have a fun and memorable vacation.

 Blogging is a great creative outlet.
 It allows you to get creative in so many ways: writing, photography, graphic design, web design, business, and more.

 I used to love writing, going so far as to write a series of children’s mysteries when I was younger!
 Blogging has allowed me to get back to writing again (although writing for a blog is very different from creative writing.)

 If you’re looking for a fun activity to express your creativity and learn some new skills along the way, blogging is a great choice.

 Are you surprised to see this one on the list?

 So many bloggers like to say you should NEVER start a blog in order to make money.
 That you should only do it because you’re passionate about it.